Zistack/Satisfactory-Optimizer/README.md

 Any recipes you want to use must be listed here.
 Recipes are specified as a list of strings.

-For the most part, the recipe names are the same as they are in-game.
-The exceptions are:
+For the most part, the recipe names are the same as they are in-game, except that all alternate recipes have had their "Alternate: " prefix stripped from their name.

- * "Alternate: Alclad Casing" -> "Alclad Casing"
+Besides that, The exceptions are:

  * "Electrode - Aluminum Scrap" -> "Electrode Aluminum Scrap"
  * "Turbo Rifle Ammo" -> "Packaged Turbo Rifle Ammo" (For the recipe that uses the manufacturer)